Christian Arroyo Player Props: Red Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.06).
+- The Athletics' 6.07 team ERA ranks last across all league pitching staffs.

-- Athletics pitchers combine to allow the second-most home runs in baseball (135 total, 1.4 per game).
+- Athletics pitchers combine to give up 135 total home runs at a clip of 1.4 per game (second-most in the league).

-- The Athletics are sending Blackburn (1-1) to the mound for his eighth start of the season.
-He is 1-1 with a 4.86 ERA and 41 strikeouts through 37 2/3 innings pitched.
+- The Athletics are sending Medina (2-7) to make his ninth start of the season.
+He is 2-7 with a 6.34 ERA and 58 strikeouts through 59 2/3 innings pitched.

-- His last time out came in relief on Sunday, July 9 when the right-hander tossed one inning against the Boston Red Sox, surrendering two earned runs while giving up three hits.
+- In his last appearance -- in relief on Friday, July 7 -- the righty tossed six innings against the Boston Red Sox, allowing four earned runs while surrendering seven hits.

-- The 29-year-old has an ERA of 4.86, with 10 strikeouts per nine innings, in eight games this season.
-Opposing hitters have a .291 batting average against him.
+- In 12 games this season, the 24-year-old has a 6.34 ERA and 8.7 strikeouts per nine innings, while allowing a batting average of .272 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.